heubert-69/Predicting-Housing-Prices-GUI/README.md

 - C++17 or higher
 - [Qt6 development libraries](https://doc.qt.io/qt-6/gettingstarted.html)
 - [ONNX Runtime C++](https://onnxruntime.ai/)
-- `nlohmann/json` (header-only, can be downloaded from: https://github.com/nlohmann/json)
+- `nlohmann/json` (header-only, download it from: https://github.com/nlohmann/json)

 Place the ONNX Runtime headers and library in the `./lib/onnxruntime` folder like so: